ibdafna/learning_jupyter_with_bloomberg/README.md

 # Learning Jupyter with Bloomberg

 This webinar will run Python code in JupyterLab.
 Therefore, as a basic requirement, you will need to have both Python and JupyterLab installed on your computer.
-Fortunately this is made easier thanks to package managers like *_conda_* and *_pip_*.
+Fortunately this is made easier thanks to package managers like *_Conda_* and *_Pip_*.

 ## Local or online
 You have two options when it comes to installing and running a working Python environment: